-When pushing a manifest with the subject field and the OCI-Subject header was not set, the client MUST:
+When pushing an image or artifact manifest with the subject field and the referrers API returns a 404, the client MUST:

 - 1. Pull the current referrers list using the referrers tag schema. - 2.
 If that pull returns a manifest other than the expected image index, the client SHOULD report a failure and skip the remaining steps. - 3.
 If the tag returns a 404, the client MUST begin with an empty image index. - 4.
 Verify the descriptor for the manifest is not already in the referrers list (duplicate entries SHOULD NOT be created). - 5.
-Append a descriptor for the pushed manifest to the manifests in the referrers list.
-The value of the artifactType MUST be set to the artifactType value in the pushed manifest, if present.
-If the artifactType is empty or missing in a pushed image manifest, the value of artifactType MUST be set to the config descriptor mediaType value.
-All annotations from the pushed manifest MUST be copied to this descriptor. - 6.
+Append a descriptor for the pushed image or artifact manifest to the manifests in the referrers list.
+The value of the artifactType MUST be set in the descriptor to value of the artifactType in the artifact manifest, or the config descriptor mediaType in the image manifest.
+All annotations from the image or artifact manifest MUST be copied to this descriptor. - 6.
 Push the updated referrers list using the same referrers tag schema.
 The client MAY use conditional HTTP requests to prevent overwriting a referrers list that has changed since it was first pulled.